 If you're wondering how these interpretations are being constructed, the first book explains the underlying structure and methodology.

 The words established in Genesis — light, seed, vine, shepherd, breath — are not decorative.
-They are the fixed language of a court that speaks creation into existence.
-That court is Elohim — the first word for God in Genesis 1:1 — which means judges and rulers, a governing plurality, not a singular deity.
+They are the fixed language of a court that speaks creation into existence, and that court is the one just named: Elohim, the first word for God in Genesis 1:1, a governing plurality rather than a solitary deity standing apart from what it governs.

 From that first sentence, every later passage in Scripture runs on the same engine.
 YHVH (the LORD) is present consciousness — the one experiencing a moment as it is right now.
 I AM is the identity that consciousness assumes — what it decides to occupy as true.
 Elohim is the court that enforces whatever I AM is occupied, after its kind.
-That three-part structure is the whole of it.
+That three-part structure is the whole of it, and none of the three parts require anything external to the reader to be true.
 Once it is seen, it does not switch off — it is visible on every page.

 The opening scene of Genesis lays down the categories the rest of the Bible draws from: light on day one, dry land and vegetation on day three, sea creatures and animals on day five and six, and man — made in the image of the court itself — on day six.
 Man is not just created; man is created as the same kind of governing identity the court is.
 Every shepherd, seed, vine, sea, and renaming in every later book is one of these categories running again.